Taking Control of Our Healthcare

 Before the advent of self-determination, tribal communities were forced to deal with one-size-fits-all policies that were designed and managed by federal agencies.
-Any significant decision making power resided with bureaucrats in far off places who had little to none experience working in Native American communities.
-When tribal citizens wanted to express dissatisfaction with a particular service, there was almost never a local official with the authority to address their concerns.
+Any significant decision-making power resided with bureaucrats in far-off places who had little to none experience working in Native American communities.
+When tribal citizens wanted to express dissatisfaction with a particular service, there was almost never a local official with authority to address their concerns.
 When tribal governments and tribal organizations take control of these services, they have the ability to respond to concerns expressed by constituents quickly.
 Local decision-making ability carries over to all parts of how an organization operates.
 Individuals with direct knowledge of a situation can create policies that best serve customers and patients.
-Additionally, federally managed facilities restricted by red tape that makes it hard to change the way funding is utilized often leads to misuse and often waste.
+Additionally, federally managed facilities are restricted by red tape, which makes it hard to change the way funding is utilized, often leads to misuse and often waste.

 Self-determination has also proven that a large part of funding intended to improve the lives of tribal citizens was spent on government operating costs.
 When contracting federal programs, tribal governments have the opportunity to cut out the “middle-man” and receive these funds upfront.
 This results in more dollars for addressing issues in Indian Country.

 - 1970: President Nixon calls on Congress to create a new era of Indian self-determination.

 - 1972: “Trail of Broken Treaties” march on Washington DC.